eclipse-emfcloud/ecore-glsp/client/README.md

 ## Remarks regarding glsp-server start up
 You will need openjdk >= 11 on your path, as the client starts the ecore-glsp-server.

-Before you start the browser or electron application you have to run the `mvn clean install` on the server application.
-This copies a build artifact into the build folder of theia-glsp-server.
+Before you start the browser or electron application you have to run the build script `build.sh` in the root directory (this is also explained in the README file there).
+This copies the build artifacts into the build folder of `ecore-server` package.

 ## Running the browser example